Circular Quasiconformal Deturbulence: Geometry-Based Restoration from Multiple Turbulent Frames: Circular Quasi-Conformal Deturbulence

 \subsection{Homeomorphic Mapping Estimation}

-Homeomorphic mapping is crucial for ensuring smooth and physically meaningful warping without introducing folds.
+Homeomorphic mapping is crucial for obtaining smooth and physically meaningful warping without introducing folds.
 If the estimated deformation field contains folds, the mapping becomes non-injective, leading to structural inconsistencies and information loss, ultimately degrading the restoration quality.
-Therefore, to faithfully recover the original image structure and avoid excessive warping or physically implausible artifacts, the deformation mapping must be homeomorphic.
+Therefore, to faithfully recover the original image structure and avoid excessive warping or physically implausible artifacts, the deformation mapping is encouraged to be homeomorphic.

 Moreover, the proposed circular architecture relies on both the estimated deformation mapping $f_i$ to correct distortions and its inverse $f_i^{-1}$ to reconstruct the distorted inputs.
-This bidirectional process demands that the mapping be invertible.
+This bidirectional process requires stable practical invertibility.
 Loss of invertibility directly contradicts the core principle of the circular design, which aims to progressively refine the restoration by enforcing mutual consistency.
-As such, the homeomorphism property must be preserved and explicitly reinforced to ensure the integrity and effectiveness of the circular framework.
+As such, the homeomorphism property should be promoted and explicitly reinforced to support the integrity and effectiveness of the circular framework.

-To ensure the mapping is homeomorphic, the deformation estimator — implemented as a UNet (Fig.\ref{fig:deformestimator}) — is required to produce a deformation field whose associated Beltrami coefficient remains below 1.
-According to Theorem\ref{thm:qcbc}, this constraint makes the resulting mapping an orientation-preserving quasi-conformal transformation, effectively preventing non-physical warping while preserving structural consistency.
+To encourage homeomorphic behavior, the deformation estimator, implemented as a UNet (Figure~\ref{fig:deformestimator}), is regularized to produce deformation fields with small Beltrami coefficients.
+Theorem~\ref{thm:qcbc} provides the continuous-domain motivation for this design under bounded-domain assumptions.
+The network outputs a two-channel displacement field, where each channel encodes the horizontal and vertical displacement at every pixel.
+Together, these two channels provide a complete and differentiable parametrization of the spatial transformation, as illustrated in Figure~\ref{fig:image_map_composition}.
+This formulation enables differentiable warping and seamless integration with the subsequent components of the circular pipeline.

-To satisfy this condition and ensure the smoothness of the mapping, we introduce the following additional regularization terms:
+To promote this condition and smoothness of the mapping, we introduce the following additional QC regularization terms:

-where $\mu(f)$ represents the Beltrami coefficient of the mapping $f$, computed using a Finite Difference Method implementation of Equation \eqref{eq:beleq}.
-To ensure that the Beltrami coefficient remains strictly less than 1, we control its magnitude by minimizing a properly weighted $\mathcal{L}_{\text{bc}}$.
-Empirical results confirm that our approach effectively reduces the Beltrami coefficient below this threshold, thereby encouraging the mapping $f$ to satisfy the quasi-conformal property.